On the relative $L$-theory and the relative signature of PL manifolds with boundary: Surgery

 \begin{definition} Let $Y$ and $Z$ be two compact Hausdorff spaces equipped with control maps $\psi: Y\to X$ and $\phi: Z\to X$.
 A continuous map $f: Y\to Z$ is said to be a controlled homotopy equivalence over $X$, if \begin{enumerate} \item $\phi=\psi f$; \item there exists a continuous map $g: Z\to Y$ such that $\psi=\phi g$; \item $fg \sim_h {\rm I}_{Y}$ and $gf\sim_h {\rm I}_Z$. \end{enumerate} \end{definition}

-\begin{definition}[Infinitesimally controlled homotopy equivalence, Definition 3.
-3 of \cite{WXY18}] Let $Y$ and $Z$ be two compact Hausdorff spaces equipped with control maps $\psi: Y\to X$ and $\phi: Z\to X$.
+Now let us recall the definition of infinitesimally controlled homotopy equivalence (cf. \cite[Definition 3.3]{WXY18}). \begin{definition}[Infinitesimally controlled homotopy equivalence] Let $Y$ and $Z$ be two compact Hausdorff spaces equipped with control maps $\psi: Y\to X$ and $\phi: Z\to X$.
 A continuous map $f: Y\to Z$ is said to be an infinitesimally controlled homotopy equivalence over $X$, if there exist proper continuous maps

 satisfying the following conditions: \begin{enumerate} \item $\Phi F=\Psi$; \item $F|_{Y\times \{1\}}=f, \Phi|_{Z\times \{1\}}=\phi, \Psi|_{Y\times \{1\}}=\psi $; \item there is a proper continuous homotopy $\{H_s\}_{0\leq s\leq 1}$ between